 The application form and other information is available - please note that every individual named in the application (individual applicants, partners, company directors or site managers) must provide a basic disclosure certificate for criminal convictions with the application.
-This can be obtained online from Disclosure Scotland.
+This can be obtained online from Disclosure and Barring Service.

 Disclosure certificates must be dated no more than three months before the date when a valid application is received by us.

-The council has set fees for licence applications etc. as follows:
+The council has set fees for licence applications as follows:

 The Scrap Metal Dealers Act 2013 completely replaced the Scrap Metal Dealers Act 1964 and part 1 of the the Vehicles (Crime) Act 2001 (registration of motor salvage operators).